camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 Each version of Operate delivers a set of migration steps which need to be applied for a corresponding version of Operate.

 When upgrading from one version to another, necessary migration steps constitute the so-called migration plan.
-All known migration steps (both applied and not) are persisted in dedicated Elasticsearch index: `operate-migration-steps-repository`.
+All known migration steps (both applied and not) are persisted in the dedicated Elasticsearch index: `operate-migration-steps-repository`.

 ### How to migrate